malpinder/mentoring-resources/rails/methods_overview/views.md

 Content panes
 -------------

-If you need to put something in the head or the footer, but only for a single page, use `content_for`.
+If you need to put something in the head or the footer, but not the same thing everywhere, use `content_for`.

 In your layout: